 Develop speed with accuracy

-To ace this, one must be comfortable with numbers, calculations, percentages and fractions.
+To ace this, one must be comfortable with numbers, calculations, percentages, and fractions.
 And this can only be achieved through systemic practice.
-There an additional benefit of practice that eventually shortcuts and tricks are developed.
-It is advisable that one must develop tricks related to shortcuts for square, cube and multiplication as they are very useful for deducing the answer fast.
+There is an additional benefit of practice that eventually shortcuts and tricks are developed.
+It is advisable that one must develop tricks related to shortcuts for square, cube, and multiplication as they are very useful for deducing the answer fast.

 Refrain and overcome dependency on calculators